-Unfortunately, fatigue is all too common these days.
-The National Institutes of Health reports that approximately one in every five Americans suffers from fatigue that is severe enough to interfere with daily life.
+Fatigue is all too common these days.
+Surveys suggest that approximately one in five Americans suffers from fatigue that is severe enough to interfere with daily life.

-Are you that one in five?
-Then keep reading to find out how to treat fatigue, what you can do to reclaim your vital, energized self.
+Are you one of them?
+Then keep reading to find out what the underlying cause could be, plus six ways to reclaim your energy and vitality.

 If you’ve been experiencing long-term fatigue, the first thing you need to do is work with your physician to determine if the culprit is an underlying health condition—something I refer to as an “organic cause.”

-Some of the top causes of fatigue include:
+Some of the top organic causes of fatigue include:

 - Heart disease